matus-barta/personal-web/blogposts/simple-nodejs-project.md

 ### Docker and docker-compose

-We use docker (repository) to distribute the project and to run it on the docker server.
+We use GitHub docker repository to distribute the project.
+Also docker is easy way to run it on server.

 #### Dockerfile

-The docker file runs in two stages
+To make a docker container we need to make a dockerfile.
+And build it.
+This dockerfile has two stages.

-- 1st stage to build the project
+- 1st stage to build the project (transpile TS to JS)
-- 2nd stage is to run the project
+- 2nd stage is to run the project (the JS files)

 ```dockerfile
 # stage one